 - New ‘Share’ button

-The Xbox Series X Controller feels familiar in the hand yet subtly different.
-It's got improved tactile textures and refined geometry making for a more ergonomic, and more comfortable, playing experience.
+The Xbox Series X Wireless Controller feels familiar in the hand yet subtly different.
+Compared to the Xbox One Controller, it's got improved tactile textures and refined geometry which makes for a more ergonomic, and more comfortable, playing experience.

 On the surface, the Xbox Series X controller doesn’t look like a particularly drastic departure from its predecessor.
 It sports a similar shape and keeps the traditional button and trigger layout.
 On closer inspection, though, you begin to notice the subtle differences Microsoft has implemented.

 The gamepad’s exterior now sports a matte finish that closely matches the console’s design.
 While this certainly looks sleek, there's a few drawbacks – the black controller that comes with the console easily picks up noticeable scuffs and scrapes, and considering the amount of hands-on time controllers are subjected, you may find it hard to keep yours looking in tip-top condition for years to come.
 Other color variants are available though (you'll need to buy these separately), including Electric Volt, DayStrike Camo, and Pulse Red, and some may be less prone to scuffs.

 That's a minor quibble, though, and overall we found that the Xbox Series X controller resembles a more premium controller, both in look and feel.
 The revised pad now has a tactile texture on the triggers, grips, and bumpers, which we found made the controller feel more secure in our hands.